Skip to Content

 Generate a CLI from an OpenAPI document

-Speakeasy generates a fully functional command-line interface from your OpenAPI specification.
-The CLI is written in Go using Cobra and wraps a generated Go SDK, providing a per-operation command structure with built-in authentication, multiple output formats, and cross-platform distribution tooling.
+Speakeasy generates a fully functional command-line interface from an OpenAPI specification.
+The CLI is written in Go using Cobra and wraps a generated Go SDK, providing per-operation commands, built-in authentication, multiple output formats, shell completions, and cross-platform distribution tooling.

 Prerequisites